Nastel/TNT4J/README.md

 To build TNT4J:
 * Download the above libraries and place into the tnt4j-master/lib folder
 * Compile and build using ANT:
-	* ant all
+	* ant all (run "ant clean" for clean builds)
-	* Check ../build for output
+	* Check ../build/tnt4j for output

 Verify TNT4J